 Step 2: Mark your fence line

-Our first step after demolishing the old fence was to mark our fence line.
-We pounded a stake into the ground at each end and tied a string tightly between the stakes.
+Our first step after demolishing the old fence was to mark our new fence line.
+We pounded a stake into the ground at each end and strung a string tightly between the stakes.

 Step 3: Mark your post locations

 We wanted our posts to be spaced roughly 6’ apart (adjusting slightly at each end to accommodate the overall length of the fence).
 We measured and marked each post location by pounding a in a wood stake along the string fence line.